Willington Worthenbury

-Willington Worthenbury (Willington Wrddymbre) is a community in Wrexham County Borough, Wales, and is situated near the England–Wales border.
+Willington Worthenbury is a community in Wrexham County Borough, Wales, and is situated near the England–Wales border.
+Willington Wrddymbre is the former Welsh name for the area.

 It has an area of 2,146 hectares and a population of 730 (2001 census), increasing to 827 at the 2011 census.
 It contains the villages of Worthenbury and Tallarn Green.

 It is located on the eastern side of the River Dee in the English Maelor area which is within the boundaries of the historic county of Flintshire.
 It has the lowest proportion of Welsh language speakers of all the communities in Wrexham county borough, with 88.81% having no knowledge of Welsh according to the 2001 census.

 Willington and Worthenbury were originally separate civil parishes in the detached part of Flintshire.
 They became part of Wrexham Maelor in 1974, and were merged sometime between 1985 and 1989.
 Willington may have been absorbed by Worthenbury in 1985, before the renaming in 1989.